openownership/bods-dev-handbook/standard_releases.md

   likely already been merged in the course of normal development, but they may need additional development, examples adding, etc.
 * Review, test and merge those changes into the `master` branch.
+* Go through the [Freeze checklist](#freeze-checklist) (below) and ensure that all elements of the docs and schema have been updated and tested as outlined.
 * Call a "freeze" on the master branch.
 This freeze lasts during the translation process and applies to the schema and docs folders in the repository.
 * Create a new branch from `master` for the translation work. e.g.